-‘Godzilla vs Kong’ reveals America’s conflicted feelings about its monstrous sins
+‘Godzilla vs. Kong’ reveals America’s conflicted feelings about its monstrous sins

 Commence carnage.

-It’s hard to search for symbolism during a knockdown drag-out literal clash of the titans, amidst the neon-blanketed skyscraper garden of Hong Kong.
+It’s hard to search for symbolism during a knock-down, drag-out literal clash of the titans, amidst the neon-blanketed skyscraper garden of Hong Kong.
 Let’s dig in, though.
-This version of the King is not merely an anticolonization hero, but a hero for all mankind, nobly exploited.
+This version of the King is not merely an anti-colonization hero, but a hero for all mankind, nobly exploited.
 He’s a fitting vessel for white guilt in the year 2021, unencumbered by any pesky demonization.
-Godzilla, however, is roused to destruction whenever it detects the presence of another Titan, filling the role of protective figure or nuclear arrogance embodied, depending on what the situation calls for.
+Godzilla, however, is roused to destruction whenever it detects the presence of another titan, filling the role of protective figure or nuclear arrogance embodied, depending on what the situation calls for.
 The film positions Godzilla as beholden to its most destructive impulses, but blameless for receiving them.
 It seems America still can’t quite own up to how its use of nuclear weapons is central to the existence of 67 years’ worth of Godzilla movies.

 Godzilla vs. Kong has another trick up its sleeve, though, for unmistakably symbolizing America’s arrogant recklessness: Mechagodzilla.